 The recreational use of snowmobiles (includes use of snowmobiles for hunting and commercial backcountry recreation) is prohibited during the period Dec.
-15 to April 15 in the Monashee/Selkirk Mountains area above 1300 m and below 2100 m.
+15 to April 15 in the following areas:

+Monashee/Selkirk Mountains area above 1300 m and below 2100 m.
 Use of snowmobiles for industrial access purposes is exempted.
 (MUs 3-36, 4-38, 4-39).
-Note changes to Map D46.
+See Map D46.